How do pet trackers work?

 RF trackers are one of the smallest active trackers around and start at only 4.2 grams for a tracking tag.

-Global Positioning System (GPS) & GSM – For a GPS Tracker to work, it requires GPS and GSM(Cellphone coverage) signals much like a Smartphone does to get it's location on Google Map.
-So think of a GPS tracker as a smartphone for your pet, where if a smartphone works, so will the tracker.
+Global Positioning System (GPS) & GSM – Just like a smartphone, a GPS tracker requires GPS and GSM(Cellphone coverage) signals to work.
+So think of a GPS tracker like a smartphone for your pet, where if a smartphone works, so will the tracker.
 This also means each tracker requires it's own SIM card like a phone.

 Real time GPS Trackers also require 5 major components and parts to work.
 Which is why a GPS tracking implant does not exist, unless you want a rather large item implanted in your pet.